-- Story telling for children
+- Storytelling for children

-- Games and songs for children
+- Games for children

-- Music and chants for children
+- Music and songs for children

 - Early literacy and learning

 Across the 10 weeks the work you will do will range across discussion forums, quizzes, readings, tasks and activities to try out in your classes.
 There is a complete range of tasks for each module based on the subject matter of that specific week.
 The first and last modules are personal reflection style tasks.
 In the first module you will be asked to identify what you want to take away from the course, where you think your skills might be lacking and what you would like to learn.
 In the last module you will reflect on the course as a whole, on what you have learnt and how you want to progress in the future.
 Generally the tasks do not involve essay writing and are more practical.
 You will be asked to do some lesson planning and try out materials in activities in your own classroom.
-For example, in the story telling module you will be given a story to adapt and use in a very young learner classroom.
+For example, in the storytelling module you will be given a story to adapt and use in a very young learner classroom.